 How can you minimise the risk of disputes?

 The most important and basic step to protect your estate and to ensure that it is left to the person/people that you intend it to go to, is to have written a will that has been legally drafted by a solicitor.
 Although this seems obvious, 31 million UK adults are at risk of dying without a will, according to research carried out in 2017(1).

 As well as explaining your intentions to the people affected, it is also advisable that you also include the reasons for your decisions in a ‘letter of intent’ and that a copy of this document is kept with your will in a safe.
 Although this is not a legally binding document, it can be useful if matters are disputed and can be shown as evidence of your intentions.

 Other potential steps that your solicitor may advise, even if you feel it is unnecessary for you to do so, is to obtain a “capacity report” from your GP if you are aged 70 or over, which states that you are of fit mind to write a will.
 It is also advised that you review your will on a regular basis, to ensure that your intentions contained in the will remain the same.
 Any minor amendments to a previously executed will can be drafted by your solicitor using a document known as a codicil.

 A solicitor will be able to advise you on all aspects of succession and estate planning and provide you with other advice as how to minimise the risk of a potential claim being made against your estate.

 1Research conducted by Opinium Research 22-25 September 2017 2,001 online interviews with UK adults.

-If you require assistance with wills, succession planning and trusts, please contact Malcolm Turner or Alannah Macdonald in the Wills & Probate Team at The Sethi Partnership Solicitors.
+If you require assistance with Wills, Probate, succession planning, trusts, estate planning or more, please contact our specialist Wills & Probate Team at The Sethi Partnership Solicitors on 020 3856 8156

 The Sethi Partnership Solicitors I The Barn House I 38 Meadow Way I Eastcote I Ruislip I Middlesex I HA4 8TB